13 July 2018

 on course website

-The training modules sequence follows that one of archaeological data’s life cycle
+The training modules follow the stages of archaeological data life cycle.

-Searching data from the internet: use, cleaning, re-usable formats, compatibility between different data bases.
+Search and clean data from the web; Open Data: standards, formats, licenses; re-usable data and compatibility between different data bases.

 yesRegister for this course